1. Install the Lumion plug-in for Revit

 2. Method A: LiveSync export

 2.1: With Lumion LiveSync for Revit and Lumion 8.3 and newer, you can immediately set up a live, real-time visualization of your Revit 2015-2022 model.
 Make sure that you have selected a 'Perspective 3D View' in Revit (see also section 5.12 below) before clicking on the LiveSync button.

-If you are using an older version of Lumion, please see Method B below.
+(If you are using Lumion 8.0 and older, please see Method B below)

 3. Method B: Lumion .DAE file export